The Tilting Theory of Contraction Algebras: Introduction

 \end{theorem}

-As the functor $G_{i}$ is precisely the mutation functor between MMAs (and hence is functorially isomorphic to the flop functor), we think of $F_{i}$ as also induced by the flop.
+This results also holds more generally for basic rigid objects but for maximal rigid objects, the functor $G_{i}$ is precisely the mutation functor between MMAs (and hence is isomorphic to the flop functor) and so we think of $F_{i}$ as also induced by the flop.
 Moreover, the commutative diagram is key to the rest of the paper as it makes it possible to understand the composition of the $F_i$.
 Composing directly would involve taking the derived tensor products of complexes of bimodules, which is difficult to compute, but with the commutative diagram we can use known results about the $G_i$ from \cite{faithful} to bypass these difficulties.

-Associated to each minimal model of $\Spec R$ (and a hence to each maximal rigid object in $\ucmr$) there is a real hyperplane arrangement, and this provides the key topological data needed to control compositions.
+Associated to each minimal model of $\Spec R$ (and hence to each maximal rigid object in $\ucmr$) there is a real hyperplane arrangement, and this provides the key topological data needed to control compositions.
 Although this data comes from the geometry (or equivalently from the MMAs), we show in Theorem \ref{intrinsic} that it can be recovered completely from the two-term tilting theory of the corresponding contraction algebra.
 The hyperplane arrangement produces a directed graph where the vertices can be viewed as maximal rigid objects and an arrow $M \to N$ corresponds to the derived equivalence $F_i$ between the corresponding contraction algebras as in Theorem \ref{introexplicit} (see \S \ref{composingsection} for details).
-Viewing paths in this combinatorial structure as the composition of arrows and hence of these functors, we obtain the following result about paths of shortest length. \begin{theorem}[Theorem \ref{composing}] Suppose $\Spec R$ is a complete local isolated cDV singuarity and $M \in \ucmr$ is a basic maximal rigid object with associated hyperplane arrangement $\cH$.
-If $N \in \ucmr$ is any other maximal rigid object then the composition along any positive minimal path from $M$ to $N$ is functorially isomorphic to the same functor; in particular, the functor is independent of the minimal path chosen.
-Moreover, the bimodule complex giving the direct functor is precisely \eqref{bimodcomplex}. \end{theorem}
+Viewing paths in this combinatorial structure as the composition of arrows and hence of these functors, we obtain the following result about paths of shortest length.

+\begin{theorem}[Theorem \ref{composing}] Suppose $\Spec R$ is a complete local isolated cDV singuarity and $M \in \ucmr$ is a basic maximal rigid object with associated hyperplane arrangement $\cH$.
+If $N \in \ucmr$ is any other maximal rigid object then the composition along any positive minimal path from $M$ to $N$ is isomorphic to the functor $F_{MN} \colonequals \RHom(\tT, -)$, where $\tT$ is constructed as in \eqref{bimodcomplex}; in particular, the functor is independent of the minimal path chosen. \end{theorem}